 As a results-oriented leader, you give your team the freedom they need to achieve the goal.
 You give them a lot of trust, because you give them the opportunity to achieve the result in their own way.
 Your employees are responsible for their own work and allocate their time and other resources independently.
 They also communicate with each other on their own.
 Whether you bind them to fixed core working hours or give them full time flexibility through home office and online meetings is up to you.

 A results-oriented way of working therefore focuses entirely on the result itself.
 The way to achieve this is flexible and your employees have a fairly free hand.
 By the way, this also has a positive effect on their Satisfaction out.
 You show them how much trust you have in them and that motivates.

 The focus is entirely on the concrete result.
 Your will to achieve it and your ability to work with your team to get there are the basic building blocks you need to turn results orientation into tangible success.

 You divide the path to this goal into different stages by defining intermediate goals.
 At regular intervals, you check whether you and your team have achieved them and adjust them if necessary.
-Nevertheless, you maintain a high degree of flexibility and personal responsibility for your employees.
-The focus is on the success parameters at all times.
-They define what success can be measured by and thus help your team to use its energy in a targeted manner.
+Nevertheless, you will maintain a high degree of flexibility and Personal responsibility for your employees.
+The focus is always on the success parameters.
+They define how success is measured and help your team to focus its energy.

 It is important that your employees contact you as soon as they realize that they will miss the target.
 That way, you can consult in time and come up with a strategy to turn things around before it's too late.
 Transparency is a top priority in results-based work.
 Your team needs to be able to talk to you very openly, and you also need to communicate very clearly what you expect from them so that you can achieve the desired outcome.